cicomsa/gameOfLife/Readme.md

 * If live cell has one or no neighbors, it dies
 * If live cell has two or three neighbors, it survives
+* If live cell has four neighbors, it dies